 In 1940 and 1941, Stalin’s soldiers had forcibly removed those Poles from their homes.
 In 1942, those Poles had escaped from Stalin’s forced-labour facilities in the USSR.
 By 1946, Stalin owned their pre-war land and ruled their post-war land.

 Peter Fraser’s government did the honourable thing: it offered continued residency to anyone not wanting to return to post-war Poland, but retained guardianship of the orphaned children until they were old enough to make their own decisions.
 Those children, however, had to integrate into the general New Zealand society.

 Lessons purely in Polish changed to include English, and Catholic high schools in New Zealand received older pupils.
 Tadeusz and six others went to Marist Brothers’ School in Greymouth, in 1947.

-As well-intentioned as the inclusion of English in lessons at Pahiatua was, many of the older students remained ill-equipped for the reality of continuing their high-school education in purely English-speaking high schools.
-Tadeusz, then aged 16, and his Pahiatua friends floundered, and Danuta, sent to Sacred Heart College in Christchurch, “hated” the experience.
+As well-intentioned as the inclusion of English in lessons at Pahiatua was, many of the older students remained ill-equipped for the reality of continuing their high-school education in purely English.
+Tadeusz, then 16, and his Pahiatua friends floundered, and Danuta, sent to Sacred Heart College in Christchurch, “hated” the experience.

 Danuta: “We didn’t know the language.
 It was awful.”

 Tadeusz: “In Pahiatua, we learnt in Polish because we intended to go back to Poland.
 We had a few lessons in English, but it wasn’t sufficient for us to go to high school.